 We have a variety of ways for you to get involved with our work.
 These vary from long-term positions that require a certain degree of experience and commitment, down to small projects that might require less time and effort for you to fulfill.

-If you would like to talk about any of these opportunities before applying, please contact a Project Coordinator or email us on contact [at] teenhelp.org.
+If you would like to talk about any of these opportunities before applying, please contact the Volunteering Officer or email us on contact [at] teenhelp.org.